alexandre-slp/docker-name-resolver/README.md

 172.17.0.2	my_service #DNR
 ```

-Now you can ping container name and host will be able to resolve the container name.
+Now it is possible to ping container name and host will be able to resolve it.

-When container is stopped the line is removed from `/etc/hosts`
+When container stop the line is removed from `hosts`.

+## Requirements
+- docker

+## Spported Systems
+- Unix based (Ubuntu, Mac..)
+- Windows
+- WSL